-Unfortunately, a salami attack isn’t an onslaught brought on by a block of Italian sausage (although that would be pretty cool!).
-These phishing attacks are instead known as serious invasions utilized by cybercriminals to target unsuspecting bank accounts.
-Hackers have commonly tried to take small “slices” from random bank accounts—hence where the salami attack gets its moniker.
+These phishing attacks are instead serious invasions utilized by cybercriminals to target unsuspecting bank accounts.
+Hackers take small “slices” of money from random accounts, hence where the salami attack gets its moniker.

 How does a salami attack work?

-After attempting to access accounts by trying hundreds of different routing and bank account combinations, cybercriminals can make minuscule deposits into users’ accounts once they succeed in finding a valid account.
-Upon finding an account that actually exists, they can set up small monthly charges to be withdrawn from the bank and placed into accounts they can access.
-The idea is that since the charges are so small, users will overlook them on their bank statements.
-But when hackers can successfully deploy this criminal strategy across thousands of bank accounts, their earnings can begin to multiply quickly.
+The idea is that since the charges are so small, users won’t notice them on their bank statements.
+But when hackers successfully deploy this criminal strategy across thousands of accounts, their earnings can begin to multiply quickly.

 What are the ramifications of a salami attack?